nadrane/blog/content/_posts/2019-09-02-manipulating-raw-html-in-node-with-the-visitor-pattern.md

 ## The Problem

 My problem statement was quite simple: Add an id to every single header in an HTML string.
-I was able to assume that each header would only have a string of text as its child, so I took the text of that element and used it to construct each header's id.
+I was able to assume that each header would only have a string of text as its child, so I took that text and used it to construct each header's id.

 I translated